 Food insecurity is defined as the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
-Sadly, a large proportion of the British population suffer from the daily anxiety of not knowing when their next meal will be.
+Sadly, a large proportion of the British population suffers from the daily anxiety of not knowing when their next meal will be.

 Headlines about starving pensioners, malnourished and obese children and the plight of hungry rough sleepers are not an uncommon sight when perusing newspapers in Britain today.
-More than 3 million children go hungry over the school holidays, 300, 000 people are homeless and the number of rough sleepers are increasing annually across the UK
+More than 3 million children go hungry over the school holidays, 300, 000 people are homeless and the number of rough sleepers is increasing annually across the UK

 Food insecurity affects the young, the mature and elderly alike but the unaffordability of healthy and nutritious food has also been felt and recognised by institutions.
-According to a Unicef report, the UK fares as having some of the highest rates of food insecurity and child obesity in Europe, whilst doctors within the NHS warn of an old fashioned return to poverty and deprivation.
+According to a Unicef report, the UK fares as having some of the highest rates of food insecurity and childhood obesity in Europe, whilst doctors within the NHS warn of an old fashioned return to poverty and deprivation.

 With so many hungry, vulnerable and malnourished people in crisis, The Akshaya Patra Foundation UK felt that it was necessary to utilise its unique perspective and experience and apply this to the UK scenario.

 SEVERE FOOD INSECURITY

 END HUNGER IN THE UK VIA SUSTAINED NUTRITION

 TO SERVE 5 MILLION MEALS DAILY BY 2025

 In 2017 The Akshaya Patra Foundation UK took on the initiative, much like its Indian counterpart did those 18 years ago, to venture into providing free and nutritious meals for the vulnerable, in London.
 TAPF UK came to this decision as the team had noticed a rising problem and an urgent need to tackle the state of hunger and homelessness in the UK.